istio/istio/doc/rule-dsl.md

     version: v1
 ```

+Although the default Istio behavior conveniently sends traffic from all versions of a source service
+to all versions of a destination service, without any rules being set,
+as soon as version discrimination is desired, rules are going to be needed.

-Setting a default rule like this for every microservice is generally considered a best practice in Istio.
+Therefore, setting a default rule for every microservice, right from the start,
+is generally considered a best practice in Istio.